 Charla has worked as a diversity consultant with a number of private and public sector organizations, and has focused her career on assisting under-represented community members to gain their "voice" and sustainable employment.

 She has as her goal to work with employers to develop a positive environment for diversity within their workplace.
-Charla has an extensive background in employment equity and is known for her work in developing and delivering effective cultural competency workshops.
+Charla has an extensive background in employment equity and diversity, and is known for her work in developing and delivering effective cultural competency workshops.

-As an Employment Counsellor at the Women's Employment Outreach, she has developed and facilitated a number of initiatives designed to provide African Canadian Women with the tools required to address their needs.
+As a former Employment Counsellor at the Women's Employment Outreach, she developed and facilitated a number of initiatives designed to provide African Canadian Women with the tools required to address their needs.
 While at the Nova Scotia Community College, Ms. Williams provided instruction in African Canadian studies, communications, and career skills.
 As the Diversity Programs Coordinator with the Halifax Regional Municipality, she developed and implemented Employment Equity, Race Relations and Diversity Programs and Policies which resulted in increased participation of women, racially visible persons, aboriginal persons, and persons with disabilities in the workforce.

 Ms. Williams holds a Bachelor of Arts degree with a major in Psychology from Dalhousie University and has continued with her Professional Development throughout her career.